Control of ventilation: Ventilatory pattern

 Breathing is normally an unconscious, involuntary, automatic process.
 The pattern of motor stimuli during breathing can be divided into an inhalation stage and an exhalation stage.
 Inhalation shows a sudden, ramped increase in motor discharge to the respiratory muscles (and the pharyngeal constrictor muscles).
 Before the end of inhalation, there is a decline in, and end of motor discharge.
 Exhalation is usually silent, except at high respiratory rates.

-The respiratory centre in the medulla and pons of the brainstem controls the rate and depth of respiration, (the respiratory rhythm), through various inputs.
+The respiratory center in the medulla and pons of the brainstem controls the rate and depth of respiration, (the respiratory rhythm), through various inputs.
 These include signals from the peripheral chemoreceptors and central chemoreceptors; from the vagus nerve and glossopharyngeal nerve carrying input from the pulmonary stretch receptors, and other mechanoreceptors in the lungs. as well as signals from the cerebral cortex and hypothalamus.